-- For geographically restricted placements: the following housing or housing allowance requirements are waived.
-Contact the Office of Contextual Learning if you have any questions about this provision.
+(For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.
+Contact the Office of Contextual Learning if you have questions about this provision.)

-- For open placements: The congregation will provide adequate furnished housing and utilities (including reliable high speed, high quality Internet) or an allowance to provide for both housing and utilities.
+The congregation will provide adequate furnished housing and utilities (including Internet) or an allowance to provide for both housing and utilities.
 Separate, private housing is expected.
 The intern is not to be housed together with a parishioner.

 If housing is not secured in advance by the congregation, the congregation will assist the intern in locating housing and will pay a monthly housing and utility allowance directly to the intern.